melissafelch/preview-card-component-challenge/README.md

 ### Useful resources

-- [Example resource 1](https://css-tricks.com/almanac/properties/g/grid-template-columns/) - Even moreso than Flexbox, Grid has a really high barrier of entry.
+- [CSS-Tricks Almanac: grid-template-columns](https://css-tricks.com/almanac/properties/g/grid-template-columns/) - Even moreso than Flexbox, Grid has a really high barrier of entry.
 Aside from the usual Grid guide from css-tricks, this was a helpful article regarding fixed sizing as well.

 ## Author